 Regardless of the location you choose, I advise that you check Google or Yelp for the operating hours because they are not open at all hours of the day.
 Whether you are on a couples trip or visiting Key Largo with kids, these are some great Key Largo restaurant ideas.

-The Lazy Lobster is one of the restaurants owned by the Lazy Days restaurant group (they have a restaurant in Marathon and Islamorada), and all 3 of their restaurants are excellent!
-Their menu is extensive and they have a wide range of options (seafood, pasta, burgers and many other entrees).
+The Lazy Lobster is one of the restaurants in Key Largo owned by the Lazy Days restaurant group (they have a restaurant in Marathon and Islamorada), and all 3 of their dining locations are excellent!
+Their menu is extensive and they have a wide range of options (seafood, pasta, burgers, and many other entrees).
 My usuals are the fresh catch sandwich, or the yellowtail or lobster sandwich.
 Their key lime pie is also very nice if you don’t like it very tart.

 It is located right on US1, giving it easy access to road traffic.
 The one thing I will critique about this Key Largo restaurant is the lack of oceanfront dining; however, the decor is lively, the drinks are plentiful and the seafood is fresh!
 They even have live music on certain days of the week.

 This is one of my favorite Key Largo restaurants because you get quality, a chill vibe and it is right on the water.
 I absolutely love this place!
 It is a low key restaurant that also has a fish market attached.